loichg/spice/docs/recette.md

 ---

 ## More Recipes Coming Soon!
-Stay tuned as we continue to explore new and exciting ways to make your cooking easier and more delicious with SnapCaps!
+Stay tuned as we continue to explore new and exciting ways to make your cooking easier and more delicious with Spice Caps !